Discussion on the possibility of Jesus' resurrection.

 Tom: You are being totally illogical.
 So you would take the so called eyewitness accounts of people and hold them in greater account than all our present knowledge of how the universe operates????????

-Matt: No, it is you who is being illogical.
+Matt: No, it is you--you are being illogical.
 You do not know how the universe operates.
 Therefore, the resurrection is possible.

 Tom: You are placing your personal need to believe these things above all rational thought.